Skip to Content

 A trendy but charming hotel located in a 17th-century former monastery, Monastero Santa Rosa Hotel & Spa is perfect for a luxury stay.

-Or just on turn vacation mode by sip on a glass of Prosecco from the hotel bar, and taking in the incredible views!
+Indulge in a relaxing massage at their wellness center, then sip on a glass of Prosecco at the hotel bar while taking in the incredible views!

 Principe di Salina (Sicily)

-Principe di Salina has just 12 white-on-white rooms, all with ocean views and large terraces with a hammock.
+The hotel has just 12 white-on-white rooms, all with ocean views, large terraces, and hammocks.

 Most guests are content to relax in double cabanas sprinkled around the infinity pool.
-But an excellent public mini-bus system can also take you to rocky and pebble beaches around the island.
+But excellent public mini-buses can also take you to rocky and pebble beaches around the island.

 Because the candlelight 4-course dinners are so good at the hotel, we ate in most nights.
 From pasta with swordfish, flavored with mint, to pistachio ice-cream (and Mount Etna wine, of course!), we tasted the best of Sicily here.